BMukhtar/smartkeyboard/CONTRIBUTING.md

 # Contributing

-First off, thanks for considering contributing to FlorisBoard!
+First off, thanks for considering contributing to SmartKeyboard!

-There are several ways to contribute to FlorisBoard.
+There are several ways to contribute to SmartKeyboard.
 This document provides some general guidelines for each type of contribution.

 ## Giving general feedback

 NEW!
-You can now [give general feedback](https://github.com/florisboard/florisboard/discussions/new?category=feedback) directly here on GitHub.
+You can now [give general feedback](https://github.com/BMukhtar/smartkeyboard/discussions/new?category=feedback) directly here on GitHub.
 This is the preferred way to give feedback, as it allows not only for me to read and respond to feedback, but for everyone in this community.

-Optionally you can also use the review function within Google Play or email me at [florisboard@patrickgold.dev](mailto:florisboard@patrickgold.dev).
+Optionally you can also use the review function within Google Play or email me at [bimurat.mukhtar@gmail.com](mailto:bimurat.mukhtar@gmail.com).
 I love to hear from you!
-Note, that the amount of feedback emails I get is overwhelmingly high - so if I don't answer or answer really late, I apologize - I guarantee though that I read through every email and that I will use every feedback to improve FlorisBoard :)
+Note, that the amount of feedback emails I get is overwhelmingly high - so if I don't answer or answer really late, I apologize - I guarantee though that I read through every email and that I will use every feedback to improve SmartKeyboard :)

-## Translations

-To make FlorisBoard accessible in as many languages as possible, the platform [Crowdin](https://crowdin.florisboard.patrickgold.dev) is used to crowdsource and manage translations.
-This is the only source of translations from now on - **PRs that add/update translations are no longer accepted.** The list of languages in Crowdin covers the top 20 languages, but feel free to email me at [florisboard@patrickgold.dev](mailto:florisboard@patrickgold.dev) to request a language and I'll add it.

 ## Adding a new feature or making large changes